ShifaRehan/DecodeLabs-Data-Analytics-Internship-Projects/Project - 04/README.md

 - **GitHub:** *[https://github.com/ShifaRehan]*
 - **LinkedIn:** *[www.linkedin.com/in/shifa-rehan]*
-- **Email:** *[shifaraehan19@gmail.com]*
+- **Email:** *[shifarehan19@gmail.com]*

 ---

-⭐ *If you found this project interesting, consider giving this repository a star — it helps a lot as I continue building my data analytics portfolio!*
+⭐ *If you found this project interesting, consider giving this repository a star, it helps a lot as I continue building my data analytics portfolio!*